sp2816/bob-ai-hackathon-codecrafters/README.md

 ## 💡 Solution

-> In 2–3 sentences: What did you build?
+What did you build?
 How does it solve the problem above?

 AssetSentinel analyses sensor data, asset usage patterns, and service records to generate a dynamic mission-readiness score and identify assets that